shawlab-moffitt/DRPPM-SPLICE-WRAP-Tutorial/README.md

 1. Following the setup, the pipeline is run with the 'execute_everything.sh' script.
    * This is regularly done as an array batch job
    * Depending on the system and amount of resources, the lines that set up the parameters of the job may change per user
-   * Below is an example of a batch script used for submission:
+   * Below is an example input for a batch script used for submission:

 ```bash
 #!/bin/bash